Vacuum Sealing for Long-Term Food Storage

 Vacuum sealing is often used in combination with other packaging and food processing techniques.
 Please keep in mind that vacuum sealing is not a substitution for the heat processing of home canned foods, nor is it a substitution for the refrigerator or freezer storage of foods that would otherwise require it.

 Sealing your food can also be used in conjunction with other storage methods.
-For example, you can vacuum seal dry goods and then as an additional barrier, seal the vacuum packed goods in a heavy duty Mylar bag.
-See an instructional video here.
+For example, you can vacuum seal dry goods and then as an additional barrier, seal the vacuum packed goods in a heavy duty Mylar bags.
 Many preppers also use vacuum sealed pouches to make smaller and more usable food storage amounts and then store it into 5 gallon pails with a gamma lid.
 This way, all they need to do is unscrew the lid, reach in and grab the desired amount of food stuff and then screw the lid back on.
-Another way to store food using vacuum sealed foods is in the freezer.¬†Freezer burn is eliminated, because foods no longer become dehydrated from contact with cold, dry air.
+Another way to store food using vacuum sealed foods is in the freezer.
+Freezer burn is eliminated, because foods no longer become dehydrated from contact with cold, dry air.

 Here are some additional reasons why vacuum sealing is an effective and cost saving form of storage:

 - Non-food items are protected from oxygen, corrosion and moisture-damage.
 For example you can vacuum seal unused oxygen absorbers, matches, socks for bug out bag, medication, emergency forms, etc.

 - Vacuum sealing conserves space for food storage.

 - Moist foods won’t dry out, because there’s no air to absorb the moisture from the food.